IntersectMBO/plutus/doc/docusaurus/docs/delve-deeper/languages.md

 On the other hand, standalone DSLs have some disadvantages.
 First, designing and implementing them can be challenging.
-Not only must the syntax and semantics be created from scratch, but you also need to build the compiler components - such as lexers, parsers, type checkers, desugarers, and optimizers - from the ground up.
+Not only must the syntax and semantics be created from scratch, but you also need to build all necessary compiler components, tooling, and a library ecosystem from the ground up.
-This can be a formidable task, as developing, testing, and maintaining compilers is a substantial effort, particularly with the addition of new language features over time.
+This can be a formidable task, as developing, testing, and maintaining compilers and tooling, along with establishing and maintining a library ecosystem, require substantial efforts, particularly with the addition of new language features over time.

 Second, users will need to adopt a new programming language and incorporate it into their existing tech stacks.
 This can present a considerable challenge, as it involves a learning curve, increased cognitive load, and the necessity to introduce and manage additional tools.